 - CDs and DVDs: My grandchildren’s elementary school collected these for recycling, but alas, I don’t know whether this is still the case.
 Check out the Earth911 recycling guide for CDs and tapes.

 Some of the places that accept these items are on my regular chore routes; others are only a few blocks out of the way.

 Unfortunately, some places that used to take stuff have stopped.
 Our library, for example, used to have a take some/leave some magazines area and a small collection box for tiny batteries.
 And our city hall used to have a box for recycling old eyeglasses.

-Don’t see a taker for what you’ve got?
+Don’t see a taker for what you have?
 Search Earth911’s Recycling Database for a drop-off location near you.

 4. Organize a Staging Area

 Create “recycling zones” in your home for gathering each type of thing you recycle.